glacials/twos.dev/src/cold/apple.md

 the other.

-I can see why Apple decided to contain the feature in an app you must launch with intention, but it's a wash for me—I've had serendipitous encounters enabled by seeing a friend is close by in Google Maps accidentally.
+I can see why Apple decided to contain the feature in an app you must launch with intention, but it's a wash for me.
+I've had several serendipitous encounters enabled by seeing a friend is close by in Google Maps accidentally.

-AirTags and device tracking are the big Apple killer feature here, which work as seamlessly as advertised.
+AirTags and device tracking are the big killer features here, which work as seamlessly as advertised.
 I threw one in my car and one in my bag just to have peace of mind.
 The app sends a notification when I leave `$DEVICE` at `$LOCATION`, with easy controls to disable future notifications for any such